-I read today about a single mother in Canada whose 3-year-old child suffered heat stroke whilst sleeping in her bedroom, and this set some alarm bells ringing with the summer temperatures in the northern hemisphere topping the 100°F (38°C) mark in many countries.
+It was sparked off by an article about a single mother in Canada whose 3-year-old child suffered heat stroke whilst sleeping in her bedroom,

 It is not just extreme temperatures that make this period critical but sustained high temperatures over a number of days.
 With little respite during the night, the body doesn’t get the chance to lower its temperature naturally, increasing the likelihood of heat exhaustion and heat stroke.